sadgeboy/super-octo-tribble/README.md

 - From the command line, go the directory where the unzipped files are and start `jupyter-notebook`

 Alternatively, you can play with it on [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/doingmathwithpython/pycon-au-2016).
+Sorry guys I just try something in github asdfe this is not mine